Manchester 0161 832 2500 | London City 0204 505 8080 | London Finchley 020 8349 0321

 When considering whether the parties were entitled to a Decree Nisi, the judge would also consider the arrangements for the children and decide whether it was appropriate to issue a certificate that s/he was satisfied with the arrangements.
 Very often the judge would make an order as to which party was to have “custody”, “care and control” and “access” in respect of the children.

-Following the implementation of the Act the emphasis completely changed.
+Following the implementation of the Children Act, the emphasis completely changed.
 There is no longer any need for the parties to supply the court with any information concerning the children when applying for a divorce.

 The emphasis is now on the parents reaching their own agreements with regard to the children.